Edgar Lee Masters: Life and career

-He was born in Garnett, Kansas, to attorney Hardin Wallace Masters and Emma Jerusha Dexter.
+Edgar Lee Masters was born on August 23, 1868, in Garnett, Kansas, to attorney Hardin Wallace Masters and Emma Jerusha Dexter.
 His father had briefly moved to set up a law practice, then soon moved back to his paternal grandparents' farm near Petersburg in Menard County, Illinois.
 In 1880 they moved to Lewistown, Illinois, where he attended high school and had his first publication in the Chicago Daily News.
 The culture around Lewistown, in addition to the town's cemetery at Oak Hill and the nearby Spoon River, were the inspirations for many of his works, most notably Spoon River Anthology, his most famous and acclaimed work.

 He attended Knox Academy in 1889–1890, a now defunct preparatory program run by Knox College, but was forced to leave by his family's inability to finance his education.

 After working in his father's law office, he was admitted to the Illinois bar and moved to Chicago, where he established a law partnership in 1893 with the law firm of Kickham Scanlan.
 He married twice.
 In 1898 he married Helen M. Jenkins, the daughter of Robert Edwin Jenkins, a lawyer in Chicago, and had three children.
 From 1903 to 1911, Masters was partners in the firm of Darrow, Masters and Wilson with Clarence Darrow, the famous trial lawyer, and Francis S. Wilson, who later served as Chief Justice of the Illinois Supreme Court.
 In 1911 he started his own law firm, despite three years of unrest (1908–1911) caused by extramarital affairs and an argument with Darrow.

 Two of his children followed him with literary careers.
 His daughter Marcia Masters pursued poetry, while his son Hilary Masters became a novelist.
 Hilary and his half-brother Hardin wrote a memoir of their father.

 Masters died in poverty at a nursing home on March 5, 1950, in Melrose Park, Pennsylvania, age 81.
 He is buried in Oakland cemetery in Petersburg, Illinois.
 His epitaph includes his poem, "To-morrow is My Birthday" from Toward the Gulf (1918):

-"Good friends, let's to the fields ...
+Good friends, let's to the fields ...